icecoredynasty/icecoredynasty.github.io/_posts/2026-07-20-why-icecore-plays-without-a-bench.md

 A depth defenseman who blocks shots and plays hard minutes can have real value.

-An injury may force a franchise to react through free agency, waivers or organizational depth.
+An injury may force a franchise to react through, waivers or organizational depth.

 Those are management decisions.